Can you remember a time before the word “influencer”?

 Nano influencer: For local brands and businesses that have a small marketing budget but want to drum up engaging conversations about their brand or product, choose a nano influencer.

-As you can see, there are a few things to consider before working with social media influencers – and this starts by understanding the different types you could work with.
+As you can see, there are a few things to consider before working with social media influencers – and this starts by understanding the different types you could work with, and how to reach out to them.

 To get the best out of an influencer partnership, make sure to get really clear on your campaign goals, draw up a shortlist of potential social media influencers, and then carefully research the kinds of collaborations they’ve done in the past.
 Good luck!